devcorpio/docker-orchestration/README.md

 # docker-orchestration
 Playing with docker compose using Redis and Node.js,

-based in the book:[Learning Docker](https://www.amazon.es/Learning-Docker-Second-Jeeva-Chelladhurai/dp/1786462923) from the editorial Packt.
+based in the book: [Learning Docker](https://www.amazon.es/Learning-Docker-Second-Jeeva-Chelladhurai/dp/1786462923) from the editorial Packt.

 ## Getting started